 Management

 5.1.
 Member-Managed.
 The Members agree that the management of the Company shall be vested in the appointed Class A Shareholders.
 All the Class A Shareholders shall devote such time and effort as is necessary for the management of the Company in the conduct of its business but shall not be required to devote their full-time efforts to the Company.
-Each Class A Shareholders at all times shall keep the other Members fully informed as to all such Class A Shareholder’s activities on behalf of the Company and all material transactions taken on behalf of the Company and shall disclose to the Members such Class A Shareholder’s knowledge of the Company’s business and affairs.
+Each Class A Shareholder at all times shall keep the other Members fully informed as to all such Class A Shareholder’s activities on behalf of the Company and all material transactions taken on behalf of the Company and shall disclose to the Members such Class A Shareholder’s knowledge of the Company’s business and affairs.
 All decisions regarding the management of the Company shall be via a unanimous vote of the Class A Shareholders.

 5.2.
 Member Authority.
 Except with respect to duties delegated to a Member in writing signed by all Class A Shareholders, no single Member or Shareholder is authorized or empowered to execute, deliver, or perform any agreements, acts, transactions, or matters contemplated in this Agreement on behalf of the Company as agent for the Company, notwithstanding any applicable law, rule, or regulation.
 Except as otherwise provided in this Agreement, all Company actions must be approved and executed by all of the Class A Shareholders.